-6.2 Modifications to Excavations and Ground Control Activities installing wire mesh were performed on ribs, floor, and roof throughout accessible areas of the disposal panels.
-Supplemental support, consisting of 12-ft resin-anchored bolts, was installed in Panel 4 Room 4 and in select areas of S-3310.
-The east and west ribs of Panel 4, Room 1, were meshed and bolted with mechanical bolts.
+6.2 Modifications to Excavations and Ground Control Activities

+Routine maintenance and ground control activities in the form of trimming, scaling, rock bolt replacement, and installing wire mesh were performed on ribs, floor, and roof throughout accessible areas of the disposal panels.
 Table 6-1 summarizes the ground control activities performed in the disposal panels during this reporting period.